 Yes.
 Most counselors are required to ride the bus, with two designated as "bus counselors."
 It is their responsibility to take attendance going to and coming from camp, and to supervise behavior on the buses.

 What should campers bring to camp?

 Every camper should bring a water bottle, kosher (vegetarian or dairy) lunch with drink and a snack in an insulated bag, sunscreen, bathing suit, towel, hat, and a closeable plastic bag with sweatshirt and a change of underwear.
-Water fountains are found all over camp and campers are encouraged to keep hydrated.
+Water fountains are located all over camp and campers are encouraged to hydrate all day long.